Andrew M. Allen

-Andrew Michael "Andy" Allen (born 4 August 1955) is a retired American astronaut.
+Andrew Michael Allen (born 4 August 1955) is a retired American astronaut.
 A former Marine aviator and lieutenant colonel, he worked as a test pilot before joining NASA in 1987.
 He flew three Space Shuttle missions before retiring in 1997.

 Since 2006, Allen was CEO and owner of Aerodyne Industries in Cape Canaveral, Florida.

 Early life and education

 Andrew Michael Allen was born on 4 August 1955 in Richboro, Pennsylvania.
 He graduated from Archbishop Wood Catholic High School in 1973, following an education at Richboro Junior High (currently Richboro Middle School).
 In 2003, he was interviewed for the school's newspaper The Viking Voice about Allen's history with NASA and the future of the agency in regard to the then-recent Space Shuttle Columbia disaster.
 He subsequently studied at Villanova University where he received a Bachelor of Science degree in mechanical engineering in 1977.
 At Villanova, he was initiated into the Tau Kappa Epsilon fraternity.
 In 2004, Allen received an Master of Business Administration from the University of Florida.